AskhatZhalgasov/math/STAT110/Definition.md

-Sample space - set of possibl
+Sample space - set of all possible outcomes
+Event -